sensu/sensu-docs/content/sensu-go/5.1/guides/influx-db-metric-handler.md

 series database [InfluxDB][2].
 Metrics can be collected from [check output][10] or from the [Sensu StatsD Server][3].

-### Installing the handler command
+### Registering the asset

-The first thing you'll want to do is create an executable script named `sensu-influxdb-handler`, which will be responsible for populating a configurable InfluxDB with Sensu metrics.
-The source code and installation instructions of this script is available on [GitHub][4].
-You can also download the binaries directly from [releases][11].
+[Assets][12] are shareable, reusable packages that make it easy to deploy Sensu plugins.
+In this guide, we'll use the [Sensu InfluxDB handler asset][13] to power an `influx-db` handler.

+You can use the following sensuctl example to register the [Sensu InfluxDB handler asset][13] for Linux AMD64, or you can download the latest asset definition for your platform from [Bonsai][13] and register the asset using `sensuctl create --file filename.json`.

+{{< highlight shell >}}
+sensuctl asset create sensu-influxdb-handler --url "https://github.com/sensu/sensu-influxdb-handler/releases/download/3.1.2/sensu-influxdb-handler_3.1.2_linux_amd64.tar.gz" --sha512 "612c6ff9928841090c4d23bf20aaf7558e4eed8977a848cf9e2899bb13a13e7540bac2b63e324f39d9b1257bb479676bc155b24e21bf93c722b812b0f15cb3bd"
+{{< /highlight >}}

+You should see a confirmation message from sensuctl.

+{{< highlight shell >}}
+Created
+{{< /highlight >}}

 ### Creating the handler

-Now that our handler command is installed, the second step is to create a handler that we will call `influx-db`, which is a **pipe** handler that pipes event data into our previous script named `sensu-influxdb-handler`.
-We will also pass the database name, address, username, and password of the InfluxDB you wish to populate.
-We'll use environment variables (`env-vars`) to pass the InfluxDB address, username, and password to the handler.
+Now we'll use sensuctl to create a handler called `influx-db` that pipes event data to InfluxDB using the `sensu-influxdb-handler` asset.
+Edit the command below to include your database name, address, username, and password.
+For more information about the Sensu InfluxDB handler, see the asset page in [Bonsai][13].

 {{< highlight shell >}}
 sensuctl handler create influx-db \
 --type pipe \
 --command "sensu-influxdb-handler -d sensu" \
---env-vars "INFLUXDB_ADDR=http://influxdb.default.svc.cluster.local:8086, INFLUXDB_USER=sensu, INFLUXDB_PASS=password"
+--env-vars "INFLUXDB_ADDR=http://influxdb.default.svc.cluster.local:8086, INFLUXDB_USER=sensu, INFLUXDB_PASS=password" \
+--runtime-assets sensu-influxdb-handler
+{{< /highlight >}}

+You should see a confirmation message from sensuctl.

+{{< highlight shell >}}
+Created
 {{< /highlight >}}

 ### Assigning the handler to an event